ljohnso14/lauren-hugo/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, I'm Lauren!
+ I'm Lauren!
+Welcome!
 ---

 <!-- this is a subheadline -->

-> *"Each species is a masterpiece, a creation assembled with extreme care and genius." -Edward O. Wilson*
+*"Each species is a masterpiece, a creation assembled with extreme care and genius." -Edward O. Wilson*

 <i class = "fas fa-graduation-cap pr2"></i>Ph.D in Evolution, Ecology & Population Biology &#8729; Washington University in St. Louis &#8729; 2021-present